Decorator Design Pattern - Adding Telemetry to HttpClient

 - Policy configuration

-These decorators can be combined and layered to create a powerful, feature-rich HTTP client with telemetry, logging, caching, and retry capabilities all working together seamlessly.
+These decorators can be combined and layered to create a powerful, feature-rich HTTP client with telemetry, logging, caching, and retry capabilities all working together.
+In my experience, the order of stacking matters — I put the telemetry decorator outermost so it captures the total elapsed time including retries, not just the time for a single attempt.

 WebSpark.HttpClientUtility NuGet Package

-The decorator pattern work described in this article evolved into a published NuGet package: WebSpark.HttpClientUtility.
+The decorator pattern work described here evolved into a published NuGet package: WebSpark.HttpClientUtility.
 See the project page for full details.

 The package is a drop-in HttpClient wrapper for .NET 8–10 that bundles the decorator layers demonstrated here — telemetry, retry, caching, and logging — into a single library.
 One registration call replaces 50+ lines of manual DI setup.